BlinkTagInc/gtfs-to-html/README.md

 ### noServiceSymbol

-{String} The symbol to be used when a specific trip does not serve a specified stop.
+{String} The symbol used when a specific trip does not serve a specified stop.
 Defaults to `-`.

 ```
     "noServiceSymbol": "-"